svdoever/ai-writer/docs/docs/recipes/recipe-ingredients/prompt.ejs.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Prompt template file
+# prompt.ejs

-Building a powerful prompt.
+The power is in the prompt.

+The `prompt.ejs` file contains the prompt template that is used to generate the text.

 The `prompt.ejs` file is a special file that contains the template for the prompt text.
 It is written in EJS (Embedded JavaScript) format, which allows for dynamic content generation.
 This file serves as a blueprint or guide for creating the final prompt by combining the template with specific data.